inwonakng/homepage-old/data/blog/open-source-llm-use-and-fine-tune.md

 ## How to get the weights

-For many open-source models, [TheBloke]() is a good source for accessing various fine-tuned/quantized versions as of now(10/31/2023).
+[TheBloke]() is a good source for accessing various fine-tuned/quantized versions for many open source models (as of 10/31/2023).
-To get your hands on the LLaMA 2 weights as released by Meta, you should sign up for official access through [this link](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
+To get your hands on the original LLaMA 2 weights as released by Meta, you should sign up for official access through [this link](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
 Getting this access will also allow you to access Meta research's [huggingface repos](https://huggingface.co/meta-llama) once you link your huggingface account.

 ## Downloading & Loading the model